We bleed … it’s not a secret and if it is still a taboo for some, I can only say, it isn’t taboo here 🙂

 The most sustainable way would be to do without products as much as possible, to reuse for a long time and and to produce as little waste as possible.

-If you are on the go and just want to be prepared for all cases, you can use individually wrapped bandages or tampons.
+If you are on the go and just want to be prepared for all cases, you can use individually wrapped pads or tampons.
 With that, there will be some waste, but with the products described above, the waste is biodegradable and therefore not a problem.

 So, how does your sustainable period like look like